gmdevgithub/TeamBiggieCheese/README.md

   - Essentially all you need to know is , the more the blockchain grows, the less of a chance that attackers will be able to override the network

 - Bitcoin SV :  [What is BitcoinSV ](https://www.youtube.com/watch?v=qlhsNqnhPsM)
+  - A fork of bitcoin CASH, which is a fork of Bitcoin lmao

 - PEER-TO-PEER APPLICATIONS